cpgr/numbat/documentation/docs/input-file-syntax.md

 ### Kernels

-Three kernels are required for a 2D model: a *DarcyDDC* kernel for the *streamfunction* variable, a *NumbatConvectionDiffusionSF* kernel for the *concentration* variable, and a *TimeDerivative* kernel also for the *concentration* variable.
+Three kernels are required for a 2D model: a *NumbatDarcySF* kernel for the *streamfunction* variable, a *NumbatConvectionDiffusionSF* kernel for the *concentration* variable, and a *TimeDerivative* kernel also for the *concentration* variable.
 An example for an isotropic model is

     [Kernels]
-      [./TwoDDarcyDDC]
+      [./Darcy]
-        type = DarcyDDC
+        type = NumbatDarcySF
         variable = streamfunction
         concentration_variable = concentration
       [../]